nakhani/Deep-Learning/CNN_Regression/README.md

-# Deep Learning and Regression Tasks
+# Deep Learning and Regression

 This repository contains two deep learning projects using **TensorFlow/Keras**:

 1. **Age Prediction** 👶🏻👵🏻: Train a CNN-based regression model on the **UTKFace dataset** to predict a person's age from facial images.
 2. **Home Price Prediction** 🏠💰: Train a CNN-based regression model using multiple house images to predict home prices.

+---

 ## Project 1: Age Prediction 👶🏻👵🏻